 4 — the conical part of the tub is welded from four identical parts.
 Their dimensions, including the radii of curvature in the upper and lower parts, are shown in the figure.

-concrete mixer frame
+Concrete mixer frame

 Concrete mixer - front view

-She is a side view.
+She is a side view

-8 - an inclined beam (pipe 60 × 20 mm), and for its rigidity - a brace (pos.
-7 ) connected to the cross beam.
-For strut - pipe ½ ʺ.
+8 - an inclined beam (pipe 60 × 20 mm), and for its rigidity - a strut (pos.
+7 ) Related to cross beam.
+For the strut - ½ʺ pipe.

 13 – vertical stand.
 Profile pipe 60 × 20 mm.